benelan/git-mux/README.md

 # git mux

-A git + tmux lovechild for blazingly fast movement between projects and tasks.
+A git + tmux (or wezterm) lovechild for blazingly fast movement between projects and tasks.

 > **NOTE:** the README is a WIP; [RTFM](./docs/MANUAL.md).